Cost segregation studies for Atlanta, Georgia investment properties. Accelerate depreciation and reduce your tax burden with SMF Cost Seg.

 Georgia conforms to federal bonus depreciation rules.
 With a flat 5.49% state income tax rate, Georgia investors benefit from both federal and state depreciation acceleration through cost segregation.

-Atlanta's position as the Southeast's commercial capital–with Fortune 500 headquarters, film industry, and Hartsfield-Jackson–creates exceptional rental opportunities.
-A cost segregation study can help Atlanta property owners accelerate depreciation on multifamily apartments and residential investments.
+Atlanta's position as the Southeast's commercial capital, with Fortune 500 headquarters (Delta, Coca-Cola, UPS, Home Depot), Georgia Tech's innovation ecosystem, and Pinewood/Tyler Perry Studios' film industry, creates exceptional rental demand from Buckhead corporate housing to East Atlanta bungalows and Midtown condominiums.
+The BeltLine trail has catalyzed development across emerging corridors.
+A cost segregation study helps Atlanta property owners accelerate depreciation with both federal and Georgia state (5.49%) benefits.
 SMF Cost Segregation Advisors provides comprehensive studies for Georgia's dynamic capital.

 For Atlanta investors, the typical ROI ranges from 5x to 20x the cost of the study, depending on property value and type.
 A single-family rental with a $300,000 building basis might generate $20,000-$30,000 in first-year tax savings from a study costing $1,750-$2,750.